sunfounder/raspad3/docs/source/raspad_launcher.rst

-RasPad Launcher
+RASPAD LAUNCHER
 ==================

 Introduction
 ------------------
-RasPad Launcher is an open source software, simulating a launcher menu, focus on improving touch experience with RasPad, or other touchscreen.
+RasPad Launcher is an open source software that simulates a launcher menu, with a focus on improving the users touchscreen experience with the RasPad or other touchscreens.

 .. image:: img/raspad-launcher.jpg